facerecog/auto-ssh-tunnel/README.md

 ### Installation

+__*Additional instructions for Mac OS X Users*__

+  *Go to:
+System Preferences > Sharing.
+Turn on "Remote Login".
+Allow access for "All Users".*
+&nbsp;

 1. Run  configuration.py  to specify the port, username, and IP address of the SSH server:
 `$ python configure.py <port> <username> <ip address>`

 2. Run the following command: